 - Get an Education

 Getting the required educational qualification will boost your career.
 Most video game designers have a bachelor’s degree in a relevant field, such as multimedia design or graphic design.
 Some universities run degree programs that are specifically for video game designers.

-- Take on an Internship
+- Take on an Internship or Apprenticeship

 - Create a Portfolio

 A portfolio is very important if you want to become a full-time game designer.
 It allows you to showcase your game design work.
 As a video game developer, your portfolio can do much more than your resume in terms of selling your skills.
 A visual representation of your work is the best way for clients to see what you can do.
 Remember to include former projects and a current project in your portfolio and tailor different portfolios to different design positions.

 You should always check for new developments in your field.
 Continue to learn and sharpen your technical skills and abilities as you work on building a video game design career.
 Coding languages and software continue to evolve all the time so you have to stay abreast with the changes so you don’t get left behind.
 Industry news and blogs can keep you up to date on the latest industry trends.